 Surf Life Saving Australia is Australia’s peak coastal water safety, drowning prevention and rescue authority.

-Through research and analysis, we determine the National Coastal Safety Agenda and deliver evidence-based drowning prevention initiatives in order to achieve the Australian Water Safety Strategy goal of a 50% reduction in coastal drowning deaths by 2020.
+This is extended into known drowning blackspots in order to achieve the Australian Water Safety Strategy goal of a 50% reduction in coastal drowning deaths by 2020.

 Our research initiatives include projects focused on rip current safety issues, development of a rocky coast hazard ratings, development of a standard for low-buoyancy lifejackets, evaluation of safety in surf sport, assessment of adaptions to cope with climate change and general drowning and injury epidemiology.